5/1/2025

 Analyst, Barclays

 Thank you for taking my questions.
 I have two quick questions.
 One is when we look at the COVID revenue this quarter, the U.S. was only $29 million and seems only a fraction of the Pfizer U.S. revenue.
-So any concerns on the future market share change?
-The second question is regarding the flu vaccine data in summer 25.
-Could you please share your total events that
+So any concerns of the future market share change?
+And the second question is regarding the flu vaccine interim data in summer 25.
+Could you please share your total events that you plan to achieve?

 speaker